China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 "There will be many people who will argue that Australia needs to be 'practical' and yield to China's demands in order to rescue the economy.
 This is not, however, as 'practical' as they portray it to be.
 Yielding to the demands of a dictatorship only invites ever more pressure for ever more concessions," Carrico told DW.
 "The only practical thing to do is to clearly refuse to negotiate with a dictatorship attempting to take the Australian economy hostage," he added.

-Australia is also one of the "Five Eyes" intelligence alliance, alongside the US, UK, New Zealand and Canada.
+Australia is also one of the "Five Eyes" intelligence alliance, alongside the US, UK, New Zealand and Canada, which was set up in the Cold War era to share intelligence information on the Soviet Union and the Eastern Bloc.
+It has since shifted its focus to China and monitoring private communications worldwide.
 After the Five Eyes urged Beijing to reverse the disqualification of pro-democracy lawmakers from Hong Kong's de facto parliament, Beijing fired right back.

 "Regardless of whether they have five eyes or 10, if they dare to harm China's national interest, then they should be wary of those eyes being poked blind," Foreign Ministry spokesperson Zhao Lijian warned.